Junk food: Banning junk food advertisements

 In mid-2021, the government of the United Kingdom proposed policies that would call for a ban on online advertisements of foods high in fat, salt, and sugar, in addition to an additional ban on advertising such foods on television before 9:00 pm local time.
 The bans would not affect advertisements that do not directly promote a junk food product, and promoting these products on company webpages and social media accounts would remain permitted.
-The bans were intended to come into force in 2023, but they will become effective from 1 October, 2025.
+The bans were intended to come into force in 2023, but they became effective from 5 January 2026.

 In October 2021, the Ministry of Consumer Affairs of Spain, under the leadership of minister Alberto Garzón, announced a ban on the advertising of several categories of junk food to children under 16.
 Such advertising would be forbidden on television, radio, online, in movie theaters, and in newspapers.
 Affected foods include candy, energy bars, cookies, cake, juice, energy drinks, and ice cream.
-The ban is to take effect in 2022.
+The ban took effect in 2022.